 The Foreign Commonwealth Office website will help you locate the embassy web page of your choice which will then give you full information about application procedures.
 The Global Student Advisory Service will be happy to write a letter to support your visa application.
-To apply for this letter please click here.
+To apply for this letter please email firstname.lastname@example.org.

 What is a Schengen visa?

 This is the name of a visa that you may wish to apply for if you are planning to travel to Europe.
 This single visa would allows you to travel to multiple European countries meaning that you would not need to apply for individual visas for each country.
 There are currently 26 European countries that are part of the Schengen agreement including: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Liechtenstein, Italy, Lativa, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland,

 How do I apply for a Schengen visa?